 Kristen Goodwin '12 (Classics and History) writes: "after graduation, I will be entering the West Michigan work force at my current place of employment.
 I will be moving from an internship to full time employment at Member Advantage Mortgage in Ada."

-Elizabeth "Betsi" Bryker '12 (Classics and Music) plans to attend the Robert H. McKinney School of Law at Indiana University next fall.
+Elizabeth "Betsi" Bryker '12 (Classics and Music) plans to attend the Maurer School of Law at Indiana University next fall.

 Jim Stray '12 (Classics) plans to attend the University of Minnesota Law School next fall.

 Anna White is one of three students recognized as a winner of the 2012 Honors Freshman Paper Competition.
 Her third-place paper, "Exemplarity in Roman Culture as Applied to Brutus and Lucretia," is the product of her work in the Honors Classical World foundational interdisciplinary sequence.

 On April 18, 2012, New York-based Aquila Theatre staged selected scenes from classical Greek poetry and drama at The Grand Rapids Public Library's Ryerson Auditorium in downtown Grand Rapids.

 The program included selections from Homer's Odyssey, Aeschylus' Agamemnon, Sophocles' Ajax and Euripides' Herakles, under the theme "Stranger in a Strange Land: Encountering the Other."